GenericMappingTools/pygmt/doc/maintenance.md

 1. `style_checks.yaml` (Code lint and style checks)

-   This is run on every commit to the *master* and Pull Request branches.
+   This is run on every commit to the *main* and Pull Request branches.
-   It is also scheduled to run daily on the *master* branch.
+   It is also scheduled to run daily on the *main* branch.

 2. `ci_tests.yaml` (Tests on Linux/macOS/Windows)

-   This is run on every commit to the *master* and Pull Request branches.
+   This is run on every commit to the *main* and Pull Request branches.
-   It is also scheduled to run daily on the *master* branch.
+   It is also scheduled to run daily on the *main* branch.
    In draft Pull Requests, only two jobs on Linux are triggered to save on Continuous Integration resources: